Record-setting charitable donation and an expanded awards lineup elevate our annual event.

 Best Manufacturer: Sharp Imaging and Information Company of America – Accepted by John Sheehan, Sharp (center) and presented by CJ Cannata and Mark Miller, Eakes Office Solutions.

-Frank Award Winners: Mike Marusic, Sharp; Oscar Sanchez, Kyocera; Jose Estébanez, Kyocera; Mark Hart, ACDI; Scott Cullen, The Cannata Report; Janene Aul, Systel Business Equipment; Jacqueline Smith, Systel Business Equipment; Jim Coriddi, Ricoh; Jennifer Healy, Ricoh; Jim Roberts, DocuWare; Cara Spencer, Systel Business Equipment; Jenna Stramaglio, ConnectWise; Jennie Fisher, GreatAmerica; CJ Cannata; David Pohlman, GreatAmerica; Jennifer O’Leary, PaperCut; Michael Amiri, ConnectWise; Josh Lane, ACDI; John Sheehan, Sharp; and Bob Madaio, Sharp. *Aul, Smith and Spencer accepted on
+Frank Award Winners: Mike Marusic, Sharp; Oscar Sanchez, Kyocera; Jose Estébanez, Kyocera; Mark Hart, ACDI; Scott Cullen, The Cannata Report; Janene Aul, Systel Business Equipment; Jacqueline Smith, Systel Business Equipment; Jim Coriddi, Ricoh; Jennifer Healy, Ricoh; Jim Roberts, DocuWare; Cara Spencer, Systel Business Equipment; Jenna Stramaglio, ConnectWise; Jennie Fisher, GreatAmerica; CJ Cannata; David Pohlman, GreatAmerica Financial Services; Jennifer O’Leary, PaperCut; Michael Amiri, ConnectWise; Josh Lane, ACDI; John Sheehan, Sharp; and Bob Madaio, Sharp. *Aul, Smith and Spencer accepted on

 behalf of Laura Blackmer, Konica Minolta.